What Is The Purpose Of Your Webcam Hosting Service?

 Can I use Flash Live Media Encoder and stream in Multi Bit Rate so its compatible with mobile devices and slow connections?

 Yes.
-You can use your Flash Live Media Encoder to stream to our services using Multi Bit Rate and then use an adaptive bit rate player in your web pages. you can read up on how to set you FLME for multi bit rate here.
+You can use your Flash Live Media Encoder to stream to our services using Multi Bit Rate and then use our adaptive bit rate players in your web pages. you can read up on how to set you FLME for multi bit rate here.
+You can see the various player options available here.

 Do I Need To Program My Router?

-If you want to use an RTSP camera directly with your router then we will arrange a remote login session with you and program your router for you.
+If you want to use an RTSP camera directly with your router which completely removes the need for a computer to be at the premises all the time, then we will arrange a remote login session with you and program your router for you.

 Of course if you would like to do it yourself for the experience then we can guide you on what to do.